EuroProofNet/europroofnet.github.io/_pages/wg2.md

 ### Description

-The goal of this WG is to promote the output of detailed, checkable proofs from automated theorem provers.
-For the least expressive language, the current status is already very satisfactory: propositional (SAT) solvers nowadays output proofs in a standardised language, several checkers exist, and many tools embed SAT solvers using proof exchange to attain high confidence in the integration.
-The work is under way for FOL/HOL theorem provers and SMT solvers, but the expressivity of their input languages renders the task significantly more complicated, with a higher need of coordination.
+The aim of this WG is to promote the output of detailed, checkable proofs from automated theorem provers.
+Work is under way for FOL/HOL theorem provers and SMT solvers, but the expressivity of their input languages renders the task significantly more complicated than e.g., in the propositional SAT world, with a higher need of coordination.

 ### People